 National accreditation for Woodbourne Priory Hospital

-The accreditation is valid for three years but will be reviewed during this period to ensure the level of quality of service is maintained.
+The accreditation is valid for three years but will be reviewed during this period to ensure that the level of quality of the service is maintained.

-Woodbourne Priory Hospital offers treatment for children and adolescents from 5 to 17 years.
-This includes adolescents suffering from a wide range of mental health, emotional and behavioural problems such as depression, trauma, schizophrenia treatment, anxiety, self-harm, conduct disorders and autistic spectrum disorders.
-It is part of the Priory Group, which operates 256 units with 7081 beds.
+Priory Hospital Woodbourne offers treatment for children and adolescents from 5 to 17 years.
+This includes adolescents suffering from a wide range of mental health, emotional and behavioural problems such as depression, trauma, schizophrenia, anxiety, self-harm, conduct disorders and autistic spectrum disorders.

-Liam Jennings, hospital director at the Woodbourne Priory Hospital said: "This is testament to the quality of the care and treatment offered to patients at the Mulberry Unit.
-This accreditation is a national recognition of the quality of care Priory Group provides for its patients.
+Liam Jennings, Hospital Director at the Priory Hospital Woodbourne said: "This is testament to the quality of the care and treatment offered to patients at the Mulberry Unit.
+This accreditation is a national recognition of the quality of care that Priory Group provides for its patients.
 The process of self and external review leading to this achievement has enabled us to further improve the consistency and quality of our services."